 A Las Vegas Landmark

-“The mantra is ‘Keep Memory Alive,’ ’’ noted the 1989 recipient of the prestigious Pritzker Prize for architecture.
-“I’m trying to make a building that people will want to visit, remember, talk about, enjoy and, ultimately, will want to partner with us at the center to help cure brain diseases.”
+“The mantra is ‘Keep Memory Alive,’’’ noted the 1989 recipient of the prestigious Pritzker Prize for architecture.
+“I’m trying to make a building that people will want to visit, remember, talk about and enjoy and, ultimately, will want to partner with us at the center to help cure brain diseases.”

 Just the Facts

 The structure is a leader among other unconventional and world-renowned Gehry designs, including the Walt Disney Concert Hall in Los Angeles and the Guggenheim Museum in Bilbao, Spain.
-Here are a few numbers that document the uniqueness of the Lou Ruvo Center for Brain Health:
+Here are a few numbers that document the uniqueness of Cleveland Clinic Nevada and the Keep Memory Alive Event Center:

 - 199 windows, none of them alike